-2 S.C.
+$^{^2}$ S.C.
 Code Ann. §§ 39-8-10 to -130.

 3 Reference for Legal Staff: At least one South Carolina circuit court judge made the opposite assumption.
 See S.C.
 Coin Operators Assoc. v.
 S.C.
 Dep't of Revenue, No. 97-CP-40-1321 (Richland County, S.C., Cir.
 Ct., March 5, 1998).
 In that case, Judge McKellar concluded that the legislature would have specifically required the Department of Revenue to keep certain information secret if any duty of confidentiality existed.
 Cf. South Carolina Tax Commission v.
-Gaston Copper Recycling Corp., disclosure was done with the express or implied consent of the trade secret's owner.4 Accordingly, our standard solicitation forms should require the vendor's consent to release any information that a vendor does not believe is either confidential or a trade secret.
-Because DPS will rely on a vendor's characterization of its information as being either a trade secret or confidential, our solicitations should also require a vendor to indemnify the State of South Carolina (State) if the State incurs damages by relying on such characterizations.
+Gaston Copper Recycling Corp., the trade secret's owner consented to disclosure.4 Consent can be express or implied.
+Our standard solicitation forms require the vendor's consent to release any information that a vendor does not believe is either confidential or a trade secret.
+Because DPS will rely on a vendor's characterization of its information as being either a trade secret or confidential, our solicitations also require a vendor to indemnify the State of South Carolina (State) if the State incurs damages by relying on such characterizations.

 By adding this as well as other certain language to its standard forms, DPS may be able to better comply with these Acts.
 In fact, both the South Carolina Consolidated Procurement Code (Code)5 and SFAA's Procurement Regulations6 (Regulations) expressly contemplate such instructions.
-Therefore, this Guide includes suggested standard bidding instructions, which should be used in solicitations issued by DPS.
+Therefore, this Guide includes suggested standard bidding instructions, which you should use in all DPS solicitations.
 See FOIA Bidding Instructions, Appendix VIII.C.

 316 S.C.
 163, 169, 447 S.E.2d 843, 846 (1994) ("[E]ven if the information qualifies as trade secrets, the exemption creates no duty of confidentiality and Tax Commission may disclose it at its discretion.") (dicta).
 Gaston Recycling did not determine if the information requested was, in fact, a trade secret; nor did the court opine on potential liability under the Trade Secrets Act.
 4 S.C.
 Code Ann. § 39-8-20(2)(c).

 5 "For all documents submitted in response or with regard to any solicitation or other request, the person submitting the documents shall comply with instructions provided in the solicitation for marking information exempt from public disclosure.
 Information not marked as required by the applicable instructions may be disclosed to the public."
 S.C.
-Code Ann. § 11-35-410(E).
+Code Ann. § 11-35-410(D) (as amended by 2019 Act No. 41, § 7, effective May 13, 2019.